noahehall/theBookOfNoah/0current/aws/exams/services/containers/eks.md

 - creates and manages the k8s control plane across multiple AZs to avoid a single point of failure
   - availability and scalability of the api services
   - etcd persistence layer for each cluster
-- reduce costs with efficient compute resource provisioning and uatomatic k8s application scaling
+- reduce costs with efficient compute resource provisioning and automatic k8s application scaling
-- more secure k8s environment autoamtically applied to each clusters control plane
+- more secure k8s environment automatically applied to each clusters control plane
 - automate tasks like patching, node provisioning and updates
 - opt-in managegement of elements of the data plane
 - tightly integrates with other aws services and features: ELB, IAM, VPC